What Happens if a Construction Worker Gets Hurt on the Job?

 The Worker Obtains Medical Treatment for Their Injuries

-Construction sites feature several hazards for workers, including the risk of falling, being struck by equipment, fires and explosions, transportation accidents, electrocution, and more.
+Construction sites feature innumerable hazards for workers, including the risk of falling, being struck by equipment, fires and explosions, transportation accidents, electrocution, and more.
 Workers injured at the job site are encouraged to seek immediate medical treatment for their injury.
 If the injury is serious and the worker becomes incapacitated, this medical treatment often begins with an ambulance ride.

 Can the Worker Pick Their Physician?

 Each state has laws regarding whether a worker injured in a job-related accident can choose their physician.
 In Michigan, for example, the injured worker’s employer may pick the physician that treats the worker for the first 28 days of treatment.
 If treatment is ongoing after that point, the worker can choose where they obtain treatment.
-If the worker decides to change physicians, they must provide written notice to their employer and their workers’ comp insurer.
+If the worker decides to change physicians, they must provide written notice to their employer and their workers’ compensation insurer.